gazzaar/Xam/ERD-testnova.md

-For your graduation project, an Online Exam System Platform, I’ll provide both the Entity-Relationship Diagram (ERD) and the API documentation based on the Product Requirements Document (PRD).
-Since I can’t generate visual diagrams, I’ll describe the ERD in detail with entities, attributes, and relationships.
-For the API documentation, I’ll outline the key endpoints, methods, and expected request/response formats.

----

 ## Entity-Relationship Diagram (ERD)

 The ERD represents the data model for the Online Exam System, detailing how data is structured and related.
 Below is a textual representation of the ERD, including entities, attributes, and relationships.